okeomasilachi/simple_shell/README.md

 Contributions to this project are welcome.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more information.